electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 # Mac App Store Submission Guide

 Since v0.34.0, Electron allows submitting packaged apps to the Mac App Store (MAS).
-This guide provides information on: how to submit your app & the limitations of the MAS build.
+This guide provides information on: how to submit your app and the limitations of the MAS build.

 ## How to Submit Your App

 The following steps introduce a simple way to submit your app to Mac App Store.
 However, these steps do not ensure sure your app will be approved by Apple; you still need to read Apple's [Submitting Your App][submitting-your-app] guide on how to meet the Mac App Store requirements.

 ### Get Certificate

 To submit your app to the Mac App Store, you first must get a certificate from Apple.
 You can follow these [existing guides][nwjs-guide] on web.

 ### Sign Your App

 After getting the certificate from Apple, you can package your app by following [Application Distribution](application-distribution.md), and then proceed to signing your app.
 This step is basically the same with other programs, but the key is to sign every dependency of Electron one by one.

 First, you need to prepare two entitlements files.